 Sean K Reynolds was born in a coastal town in southern California.
-A professional game designer since 1998, he's best known for his work on the Forgotten Realms Campaign Setting, Greyhawk, and the 3rd edition Monster Manual.
-He lives in Seattle with his four cats, and spends his free time reading, painting miniatures, and writing three-sentence biographies.
+A professional game designer since 1998, he's best known for his work on the Pathfinder RPG, 3rd edition D&D, Forgotten Realms, and Greyhawk.
+He lives in Seattle with his gamer bride and three cats, and spends his free time reading, painting miniatures, and writing three-sentence biographies.

 After growing up in a household with a lifetime subscription to Dragon Magazine, Judy Bauer is now an editor and freelancer for Paizo.
 As one of those who'll be doing the final polishing of the winner's module, she's understandably invested in identifying contestants whose writing will be fun to read and easy to work with.
 In her free time, Judy enjoys item creation (she's currently working on a Crystalhue-themed knitting pattern) and long candlelit walks.

 Russ Morrissey is the owner of EN World, the ENnies, and EN Publishing, which all results in a very peculiar mix of job descriptions.
 While he likes to think this makes him some kind of multi-talented Renaissance Man, what it actually makes him is a man with too much time on his hands.
 A gamer for over 30 years, he began playing AD&D at the age of 10 and has been gaming ever since.
 But not when he's in the shower, because the books would get wet.
 And would be weird.

 Patrick Renie is the lead developer of the Pathfinder Player Companion line at Paizo Publishing.
 He believes that roleplaying games serve as a mirror of our reality, and that stories have the power to reflect—as well as alter—how we perceive the world in which we live.
 Patrick also enjoys drinking coffee, creating mix CDs, and lifting weights.